Windokk/SparkEngine/README.md

 ## Description

-Welcome to the Spark Engine project, The Spark Engine is a powerful, C++ and OpenGL-based 3D game engine designed to provide game developers with complete control over their engine and game development process.
+Welcome to the Spark Engine project, which is a powerful, C++ and OpenGL-based 3D and 2D game engine designed to provide game developers with complete control over their engine and game development process.
 With a commitment to empowering creativity, the Spark Engine is dedicated to fostering growth within the game industry.
 It enables developers to create immersive environments of various styles, including realistic, low-poly, and cell-shaded graphics, ensuring versatility and flexibility in game design.
+With a powerfull C++ framework and a visual scripting feature, the Spark Engine allows developpers to create games with ease for any platform.
+Developpers can also create plugins and modify the Engine's source code to enhance it as they want, with a part of the engine's documentation fully dedicated to plugins creation.
+The Spark Engine uses the power of the Bullet Physics Engine to provide realsitic collisions and simulations inside the editor and in realtime.

 #### Key Features:

 - Full control for developers, allowing complete customization and optimization.
 - Supports various graphic styles, from realistic to low poly and cell-shaded.
+Supports 3D and 2D.
+- Powerfull Ray Tracing technology and physics simulations.
 - Open-source and free to use, with no royalties.
 - Designed to be highly accessible for game developers of all levels of expertise.
 - Actively maintained and community-driven for continuous improvement and support.